Singapore Writers Festival: History

 In 1986, Singapore Writers’ Week started as part of the Singapore Festival of Arts that focuses on the merit of the literary arts.'

 In 1991, the Singapore Writers’ Week was renamed as Singapore Writers Festival and was also presented outside the Festival of Arts as recognition and awareness for literary arts in Singapore grew.
 The festival was held biannually.
 The festival has traditionally been organised by the National Arts Council (NAC).
-However, since 2007, NAC has been working with Arts House Limited, to co-organise the festival.
-SWF 2007 attracted more than 21,000 attendees.
+However, since 2007, NAC has been working with Arts House Limited to co-organise the festival.

 In 2010, Singaporean poet Paul Tan became the first director of the festival and SWF became an annual event from 2011 onwards.

-SWF 2011 attracted more than 50,000 attendees.

-In July 2014, writer Ovidia Yu resigned from the festival's steering committee in protest against the National Library Board's move to pulp children's picturebooks with homosexual themes.
+In July 2014, writer Ovidia Yu resigned from the festival's steering committee in protest against the National Library Board's (NLB) move to pulp children's picturebooks with homosexual themes.
 NLB is a programme partner of the festival.

-From November 2015 to November 2018, the festival has been helmed by poet Yeow Kai Chai, who takes over from director Paul Tan.
+From 2015 to 2018, the festival was helmed by poet Yeow Kai Chai.
 The festival also returned to The Arts House and held its activities in the Empress Place Civic District.

-Since November 2019, the festival has been led by poet Pooja Nansi, who was also Singapore's first Youth Poet Ambassador.
+From 2019 to 2023, the festival was led by poet Pooja Nansi, who was also Singapore's first Youth Poet Ambassador.
+Nansi navigated the festival through hybrid editions over the COVID-19 pandemic, and was honored in the Life 2023 power list for restoring excitement to the festival through a more all-encompassing and general approach, bringing on board community and youth curators to build a more accessible festival.

+Since 2024, the festival has been led by poet Yong Shu Hoong.
+Yong's approach has been noted as more understated and scaled-down, while continuing to direct attention to marginalised segments of society, such as persons with disabilities and ex-offenders.

+The festival's attendance has grown over the years, with 21,000 attendees in 2007, to 50,000 attendees in 2011.
+After the COVID-19 pandemic, the 2022 edition drew more than 46,000 visitors.